Jean de Neuflize: Equestrian

-Neuflize competed in the mail coach event at the 1900 Summer Olympics, winning the bronze medal.
+In June 1900, Neuflize was awarded third place in the four-in-hand (mail coach) driving event during the International Horse Show in Paris.
+The show was part of the Exposition Universelle, and the equestrian events were later classified as part of the 1900 Summer Olympics.

 Personal life

 On 28 April 1874, Neuflize was married to Madeleine Dolfuss-Davilliers (1855–1926).
 She was born in Soisy-sous-Montmorency and was a daughter of Mathieu Dollfus and Laure Cécile Davillier, and granddaughter of industrialist Jean Dollfus.
 In Paris, they lived at 7 Rue Alfred-de-Vigny, a Hôtel particulier in the 8th arrondissement, Together, they were the parents of three children: